rust-lang/rust/text/0000-language-semver.md

   literals.
 In some cases, type inferences changes may be better handled via explicit opt-in.

+There are other kinds of changes that can be made in a minor version that may break unsafe code but which are not considered breaking changes, because the unsafe code is relying on things known to be intentionally unspecified.
+One obvious example is the layout of data structures, which is considered undefined unless they have a `#[repr(C)]` attribute.

-(Although it is not directly covered by this RFC, it's worth noting in passing that some of the CLI flags to the compiler may change in the future as well.
-The `-Z` flags are of course explicitly unstable, but some of the `-C`, rustdoc, and linker-specific flags are expected to evolve over time.)
+Although it is not directly covered by this RFC, it's worth noting in passing that some of the CLI flags to the compiler may change in the future as well.
+The `-Z` flags are of course explicitly unstable, but some of the `-C`, rustdoc, and linker-specific flags are expected to evolve over time.

 ### Opt-in changes